yukitsuji/Vehicle_Detection_hog/README.md

 #### 2. How to settled on final choice of HOG parameters.

 First I imitate the parameter of HOG thesis, but the test accuracy is not good.
 So I increase orientation parameter for extracting more detailed direction of each block gradient, and get more about 2% accuracy.
-And increasing cells_per_block parameter for extracting more robust features.
+And increasing cells_per_block parameter for extracting more robust features to noise.

 #### 3. How to trained a classifier using extracted features